Open Access at HZB

-For 2018 we have reached an agreement with the Royal Society of Chemistry (RSC) to make all publications with corresponding authors of the HZB in their subscription-based journals Gold Open Access (these are so-called hybrid journals).
-A similar agreement exists with ESC.
+We have reached an agreement with the Royal Society of Chemistry (RSC) and the American Chemical Society (ACS) to make all publications with corresponding authors of the HZB in their subscription-based journals Gold Open Access (these are so-called hybrid journals).
+Similar agreements are existing with ESC and AIP.

 In the DEAL project, such agreements were negotiated nationally with two publishers (Springer Nature and Wiley).
 In the long term, all their journals are to become pure Open Access journals.
 Publications in these publishers are particularly convenient for you.
 The fees are paid by the central budget of the library and the library is automatically included in the process.

 Please avoid agreements on so-called color figures or cover pages.
 These payments do not generate any added value for HZB and should therefore be avoided.
 In case of doubt, please declare that HZB will not cover such costs.
 The publishers will certainly take this into account and waive the payments.
 It's worth asking!